A course syllabus must include the following components:

 - As appropriate, additional narrative about the conceptual/theoretical elements of the course

 - Course goals and objectives—describe what the student is expected to demonstrate as a result of taking this course

 - Required and recommended reading

 - Course calendar—include due dates, course topics, special guest speakers, special equipment needs, holidays, etc.

-- Major assignments and activities—include clear examples of what work will be graded (papers, portfolios, presentations, exams, etc.) and how grades will be determined.
-The requirements can include the expected format for work, due dates, criteria for evaluation, exams, etc.
+- All evaluated assignments and activities—include clear examples of what work will be graded (papers, portfolios, presentations, exams, participation, etc.) and how grades will be determined.
+This description of the assignments and activities requirements can include the expected format for work, due dates, criteria for evaluation, exams, etc.

 - Specify in detail the methods of evaluation for all graded assignments and activities, how those methods factor into the final grade, and the scale used to determine final grades.
 State how late assignments and extra credit opportunities, if any, will be handled.